-When Tim Gabb stepped down, Russell, Membership Secretary and Angela as chair, re-joined & arranged the AGM at The Well.
+When Tim Gabb had to step down, Russell, Membership Secretary and Angela as chair, re-joined & arranged the AGM at The Well.
 People were invited to join the Committee.

-Notable successful projects have included include Say No to 850 houses, adoption of drains/sewers, input to the Core Strategy and participation in Thame Neighbourhood Plan, installation of grit and extra litter bins, participation in Tidy Thame Days, improved road signage, clarifying ownership of untended pockets of land, dropped kerbs for wheelchair and buggy users and the campaigned for 20 mph speed limit.
+Notable projects include Say No to 850 houses, adoption of drains/sewers, input to the Core Strategy and participation in Thame Neighbourhood Plan, installation of grit and extra litter bins, participation in Tidy Thame Days, improved road signage, clarified ownership of untended pockets of land, dropped kerbs for wheelchair and buggy users.
+Problems with the car parks on the estate is a continuing project, as is the campaign for 20 mph speed limit.
 Restoration of The Moats area is ongoing.

-LPRA has arranged several successful events including an Open Gardens Day, Hanging baskets and pots competitions, a stand at Barley Hill School fete and a Quiz Night and as well as the annual AGMs.
+LPRA have arranged several successful events including an Open Gardens Day, Hanging baskets and pots competition, stand at Barley Hill School fete and Quiz Night and their annual AGMs.
 Covid has prevented any events in 2020/21.

-There have been numerous volunteers on the Committee over the past 15 years, too many to mention by name, who have continued to make a positive difference to the estate and our community.
+There have been numerous volunteers on the Committee over the past 15 years, too many to mention by name, who have continued to make a difference to the estate.